katzer/fifa/README.md

     -a=ATTRIBUTE     Show value of attribute
     -e=TYPE          Expected type of planet to validate against -f=FORMAT        Show formatted connection string
-                     Possible formats are jdbc, sqlplus, url or tns -p, --pretty     Pretty print output as a table -t, --type       Show type of planet
+                     Possible formats are jdbc, sqlplus, url, tns or pqdb -p, --pretty     Pretty print output as a table -t, --type       Show type of planet
     -h, --help       This help text